sakkuru/AZ-220JA-Microsoft-Azure-IoT-Developer/Allfiles/Labs/08-Visualize a Data Stream in Power BI/readme.txt

-﻿セットアップ - このラボの Azure 環境を構成するために使用するスクリプト
-スターター - このラボを完了するために受講者が使用するプロジェクト ファイルのコード
+Setup - script used to configure the Azure environment for this lab Starter - code project files used by students to complete this lab